 All Junior Lifeguards must wear current year JG t-shirt and navy shorts.
 Girls must wear a navy “Speedo” type swimsuit; it may be one or two piece.
 It is highly recommended for boys to wear a competition style swim suit or “jammers” under their shorts.
 Competitive Aquatic Supply in Huntington Beach sells boy's and girl's navy suits with the Seal Beach Junior Lifeguard logo at a discounted rate for Junior Lifeguard participants.

 An official Junior Lifeguard uniform will be handed out the first day of the program.
-Additional uniforms can be ordered during registration.

 Weekly Newsletter/Progress Report

 Staff will distribute a weekly newsletter/progress report each Friday to your child.
 This newsletter provides general information of that week’s activities and important upcoming events or information parents need to be aware of.

 Each year there are a limited number of full and/or half scholarships available.
 The scholarships are made possible by proceeds from the Seal Beach 10K Run.